eumel8/capi-advisor/README.md

 # CAPI Advisor

-A CLI tool to analyze Cluster API and Metal3 cluster components, check their conditions, build dependency trees, and provide clear advice on how to resolve any issues found.
+A CLI and GUI tool to analyze Cluster API and Metal3 cluster components, check their conditions, build dependency trees, and provide clear advice on how to resolve any issues found.

 ## Features

+- **Graphical User Interface**: Interactive GUI for visualizing cluster state and dependencies (NEW!)
 - **Comprehensive Component Discovery**: Automatically discovers all Cluster API and Metal3 components in your cluster
 - **Condition Analysis**: Analyzes all component conditions and identifies issues
 - **Dependency Tree Building**: Builds hierarchical dependency relationships between components